dappnode/DAppNodeDocs/docs/install.md

 sudo wget -O - https://github.com/dappnode/DAppNode/releases/download/v0.1.16/dappnode_install.sh | sudo bash
 ```

-If you have an static IP and want to set it up right from the connection, then run the command with the following variable including your static ip
+If you have a static IP and want to set it up right from the connection, then run the command with the following variable including your static IP

 ```
 sudo wget -O - https://github.com/dappnode/DAppNode/releases/download/v0.1.16/dappnode_install.sh | sudo STATIC_IP="your static IP" bash